 In Virginia, the most popular lawyer in the State merely makes the ends of the year meet....
-The federal city is not to my taste or interest.
-It would require too much time there to take root.
-In the soil of Kentucky every thing flourishes with rapidity.
+The federal city is

-But in the end, although he decided to resign and return to private practice, he turned to Norfolk instead of the frontier, at the suggestion of his friend Littleton Tazewell.
-Pleased to discover that his decision was not frowned upon, he nevertheless expressed frustration at the price of public service:
+But in the end, although he decided to resign and return to private practice, he turned to Norfolk instead of the frontier, at the suggestion of his friend Littleton Tazewell.42 Pleased to discover that his decision was not frowned upon, he nevertheless expressed frustration at the price of public service:

-To be sure, in a republic, public economy is an important thing; but public justice is still more important; and there is certainly very little justice in expecting the labor and waste of a citizen's life for one-third of the emoluments which he could derive from devoting himself to the service of individuals ...
+To be sure, in a republic, public economy is an important thing; but public justice is still more important; and there is certainly very little justice in expecting the labor and waste of a citizen's life for one-third of the emoluments which he could derive from devoting himself to the service of individuals . . .
 It is really humiliating to think, that although these plain truths will be acknowledged by any member of the Legislature to whom you address them in private, yet there is scarcely one man in the House bold enough to vote his sentiments on the subject, after a call of the yeas and nays-he will not dare to jeopardy his reelection by such a vote.43 eventually included twelve children, is a frequent topic of his letters:

-Elizabeth stayed with her family in Richmond for the first few months, giving birth to their first child, Laura, on September 3, 1803.
-Wirt's undisguised delight in his family, which
+Elizabeth stayed with her family in Richmond for the first few months, giving birth to their first child, Laura, on September 3, 1803.44 Wirt's undisguised delight in his family, which